jpodwys/preact-journal/README.md

 * **Node/Express**: API/DB calls/file server.
 I'd like to move the file server to a CDN and the API from Express to [Polka](https://github.com/lukeed/polka) at some point.
 * **MySQL**: DB
 * **IndexedDB**: Client-side data storage (I'm using the excellent [idb-keyval](https://github.com/jakearchibald/idb-keyval)

-## Sinlge File

-I package the entire site's HTML, CSS, and JS into a single file to optimize the download size.

 ## State Management